Why Paraguay Real Estate?

 In terms of residential districts to consider Manora, Carmelitas, El Dorado, Trinidad, Herrera, Los Laureles and Villa Mora are appealing.

-Farmland: The agriculture sector in Paraguay is booming, and according to the CEO of Sudameris Bank the sector actually has the capacity to triple its food production output, having more than eight million hectares still available for mechanized agriculture.
+Paraguay Farmland Investments: The agriculture sector in Paraguay is booming, and according to the CEO of Sudameris Bank the sector actually has the capacity to triple its food production output, having more than eight million hectares still available for mechanized agriculture.
 It’s therefore unsurprising that investor interest in farmland in Paraguay is growing rapidly.
 However there are barriers to securing clear title to farmland, with a recent land return ruling in favor of displaced indigenous Enxet people worrying many investors.
 Approaching an investment carefully is imperative: due diligence will be required into the history of any land being considered for ownership, and for adjacent land as well.

-Agricultural Investments: – Paraguay experienced rapid recovery of investment and economic growth following its 2008 drought and subsequent additional problems caused by the world recession at that time.
+Paraguay Agricultural Investments: – Paraguay experienced rapid recovery of investment and economic growth following its 2008 drought and subsequent additional problems caused by the world recession at that time.
 It has an incredible track record as a leading global exporter of soybeans and meat products, with high productivity and a high level of capacity for expansion.
 Added to this, Paraguay enjoys an ideal geographical location in the centre of South America with free and direct access to the MERCOSUR economic union of Argentina, Brazil, Paraguay and Uruguay.

 Paraguay land and production costs are a fraction of Brazil and Argentina’s.